krishna1m/krishna1m/README.md

 I like exploring code architecture and programming paradigms.
 That is what got me hooked to functional programming and other languages like Rust.

-💬 Ask me about **functional programming with Scala and Elixir, Rust, dev workflow**
+💬 Talk to me about **functional programming with Scala and Elixir, Rust, dev workflow**

 ❤️ Functional Programming and playing with the terminal